CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 Leadership is a must.
 You may not always be the person in charge, but you should always be prepared to give advice or answers.
 This can make you stand out as an employee who truly cares about his/her company.
 If you are working on a project for ProSky, you can show off your amazing leadership skills by taking charge of the tasks assigned by the hiring department mentor, stand out and increase your chances of getting hired.

-Whether it’s for a corporate deal, a pay raise from your boss, or a late submission request to your professor, understanding the principles of argumentation helps.
+Whether it’s a corporate deal, a pay raise from your boss, or a late submission request to your professor, understanding the principles of argumentation helps.
 There are many best practices for when it comes to negotiation that begins with having respect for the topic at hand and the people involved.
 This TIME article has come up with 4 basic principles of negotiation that are worth taking into consideration.
 Effectively negotiating can also give you respect.
-People tend to respect people that have great negotiating skills and that is because within it lie so many other important skill sets like listening, controlling you emotions no matter the situation and getting people to understand what you are saying.
+People tend to respect people that have great negotiating skills and that is because within it lies so many other important skill sets like listening, controlling your emotions no matter the situation and getting people to understand what you are saying.
 These are all traits of a great leader.

 4. Motivating Energy

 To motivate others is to inspire the people around you to GET STUFF DONE.
 Your presence can inspire your colleagues to be innovative or take risks to find a solution to a problem.
 It is said that "energy flows where attention goes."
 This is a very powerful statement because it essentially means that the feelings and thoughts you have associated with whatever it is you spend your time focusing on, that is going to be reflected into your energy.
 It is impossible to focus on everything all at once, but the attitude that you have towards the things you are focusing on is infectious and will affect your surroundings.
 Make sure it is positively affecting and not negatively.